Harppi/duplicity_backup/README.md

 ## Testing

-Testing requires Docker to be installed and running.
+Testing requires Docker to be installed and running and depends on `ansible-lint`, `yamllint` and `flake8` in order to lint YAML and Python files.
 Navigate into the root directory of the role and execute one of the following.

 Converge the default instance and configure a brand new backup setup: